savreline/chevrotain/docs/packages.md

 Jump to: [Client](#Client) | [Checker](#Checker) | [Crawler](#Crawler) | [Util](#Util) | [Docs](#Docs)

 ## CvRDT, CmRDTO, CmRDTC, Zero
-Those folders contain the server code for the three implemernations of CRDTs studied in this project, as well as the "zero" implementation which makes no attemps to achieve any consistency
+Those folders contain the server code for the three implemernations of CRDTs studied in this project, as well as the "zero" implementation which makes no attemps to achieve any consistency.

 * **cvrdt**: implementation of cvrdt
 * **cmrdto**: implementation of cmrdt via standard casual broadcast (optimistic)